TheRiotPrime/pwn.college.arjun/challengeModule2.md

 ```
 ### Challenge 8:
   **Flag**  pwn.college{IESkjOO__A-ruad9QzHSOOrgmqV.QXxUTN0wyM0AzNzEzW}
   Here we are running a command to invoke a program from within the directory using relative path and . symbol.
+This helps me to run the program (run) which is already in the challenge directory without exiting the directory.
+The dot symbol stands for current directory.
  ```
 hacker@paths~implicit-relative-path:~$ cd /challenge
 hacker@paths~implicit-relative-path:/challenge$ ./run